Service Authentication

 Testing Authentication

-# Test with API key
+# Test with an API key

 curl -H "X-API-KEY: your-api-key" https://yourservice.dtz.rocks/profile

-# Test with bearer token
+# Test with a bearer token

 curl -H "Authorization: Bearer your-jwt-token" https://yourservice.dtz.rocks/profile